-4.13 DEBRIS REMOVAL
+4.9 DEBRIS REMOVAL

-Miscellaneous debris is scattered throughout the NE Cape Site.
-Contributing to the debris are drums, wire, metal sheeting, various pieces of scrap metal, wood, tires, and other various articles.
-Bristol will identify areas site-wide that contain buried wooden pole stumps, miscellaneous debris, drums, and visible wire.
-Bristol has removed approximately 59 tons of miscellaneous debris and 43 pole stumps over the past 2 years.
-In 2012, Bristol will remove 25 tons of miscellaneous metal debris, 1 ton of drums and 100 pole stumps under Task 4.6.11.
+Miscellaneous debris is scattered throughout the NE Cape site.
+Contributing to the debris are drums, wire, metal sheeting, various pieces of scrap metal, wood, tires, a small dozer, and an engine block at Cargo Beach and there is general metal debris at Site 28 along with other various articles.
+Bristol will identify areas sitewide that contain buried wooden pole stumps, miscellaneous debris, drums, and visible wire.
+In 2012, Bristol located and removed 158 wooden poles and pole pieces, and approximately 15 tons of wooden and metal debris, consisting of wire, cable, and rusted drums from various locations around the NE Cape project site.
+In 2013, Bristol will remove 25 tons of miscellaneous metal debris, 1 ton of drums, and 20 pole stumps under Task 4.4.13.

 The poles are likely encased in permafrost and have been frost-jacked since they were last cut down and removed.
 An excavator will be the primary means of removing the poles and digging out the stumps.
-If, for some reason, the excavation is not successful by itself, water will be injected around the pole stubs to melt the surrounding ice.
+If for some reason the excavation is not successful by itself, water will be injected around the pole stubs to melt the surrounding ice.
 The poles will then be pulled out of the ground.
 Soil removed during the pole extraction will be placed back in the hole; no additional material will be imported for backfill.
+Pole locations will be recorded using a GPS unit.

-Wire recovery may be accomplished by one of three methods: excavator, cable spooler, or-if the wire is too thick to properly spool-it will be cut into small, manageable pieces and loaded into containers by hand.
+Wire recovery may be accomplished by one of four methods: hand, excavator, cable spooler, or-if the wire is too thick to properly spool-it will be cut into small, manageable pieces and loaded into containers by hand.